 We will not sell your personal information, and we will not pass your personal information to any third parties except in the circumstances set out in this policy.

-We will share the name of your company as charities need to know this to comply with their own fundraising rules and procedures.
-We will not however provide any personal information to a participating charity unless you give us your consent to do so.
-Please note that if you give permission, charities may want to contact you directly.
+We will share the name of your company and the contact details of your business with the charities that you will be donating money to, as those charities need to know this to comply with their own fundraising rules and procedures, including monitoring any fundraising activity and complaints.
+Please note that charities may contact you directly about this.

-We will not pass your details to any third parties for marketing purposes.
+We will not pass your details to any third parties for marketing purposes, other than where you have consented to receive marketing from relevant charities.

 How long will we keep this information about you?